GWang-7/MSTLD-dataset/README.md

 # Data Access
 Currently, the MSTLD dataset has been partially released.
 Researchers who require access to the data can contact us and specify the intended use.
+The paper related to the dataset is currently under submission.
+If it is fortunately accepted in the future, the paper link will be provided.